stemmlerjs/Angular-Demo-SoundCloud-Downloader/README.md

 # Angular-Demo-SoundCloud-Downloader
-#### Branch 01Setup
+#### Branch 02Routing

-Let's just get our app setup and data-bind some static data to the screen.
-Demonstrate data-binding to our models.
+Setup our routing dependency and add it to our application.